On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Related Work

 Information diffusion has been originally studied by probabilistic models~\cite{domingos2001mining, richardson2002mining}, which were advanced by considering a discrete optimization problem formulation driven by the well-known Independent Cascade ($IC$) and Linear Threshold ($LT$) diffusion models~\cite{kempe2003maximizing}.
 These models capture not only the neighborhood influence, but also the cumulative influence of a user's social circle where online aggression phenomena can occur~\cite{henneberger2017effect}.

 \textit{Opinion Dynamics ($OD$)} is another family of information diffusion models which studies the effects and conditions of information propagation over the network.
-Under $OD$, neighborhood influence is crucial for the diffusion process~\cite{fernandez2014voter}.
+Under $OD$, neighborhood influence is crucial for the diffusion process and it is manifested through pairwise user interactions~\cite{fernandez2014voter}.
 Another set of models are the well known \textit{Susceptible, Infected, Recovered (SIR)} models from the field of epidemics.
 They are a generalization of $IC$, categorizing users into the above three states and studying the transitions from one state to another, under specific thresholds~\cite{trpevski2010model}.
 Both OD and SIR are useful in understanding the dynamics of diffusion process and determining proper aggression propagation models.
-However, $OD$ methods are theoretically inappropriate for online aggression modeling, as discussed below in Section~\ref{agg_modeling}, while a more generic investigation of the various $SIR$ models is voluminous and is left as future work.
+However, $OD$ methods serve as one of many approaches to online aggression modeling, while as discussed below in Section~\ref{agg_modeling}, there is evidence suggesting the eligibility of models capturing mass information dissemination, such as $IC$ and $LT$.
+Last, a more generic investigation of the various $SIR$ models is voluminous and left as future work.